PLAN YOUR VOTE: Voting Absentee

 • Statement identifying the election for which you are requesting an absentee ballot

 Once your application has been received and approved, your ballot will be mailed to your address.
-Your completed Absentee Ballot must be postmarked no later than the day before Election Day and received no later than 10 days after Election Day.
-If you decide not to vote by absentee ballot, you can choose to vote in person on Election Day or you can vote early in person.
+Your completed Absentee Ballot must be postmarked no later than the day before Election Day and must be received by the BOE no later than four days after the election.
+If you return an absentee ballot in person you must return it by 7:30pm on Election Day.
+If you decide not to vote by absentee ballot, you can choose to vote in person on Election Day using a provisional ballot.
+You can learn more about provisional ballots here: https://www.ohiosos.gov/elections/voters/provisional-voting/

 DRO operates a voter hotline every Election Day from 6:30 am to 7:30 pm.
 If you need help, call us at 614-466-7264 or 800-282- 9181.
 Our normal intake line is open from 9 am to 12 pm and 1 pm to 4 pm, Monday through Friday.
 We are working remotely, so leave us a voicemail and we will call you back.